hackvertor/hackvertor/README.md

 # Changelog

-**2.0.12 2025-02-13**
+## Version v2.0.18 (2025-07-22)

+- Fixed global variables bug where when deleting a variable it would be retained when restarting Hackvertor.
+Added hotkey support to invoke smart decode in repeater.
+- Showed a different context menu when tags in the proxy are disabled, warning you that tags won't work here.
+- Added register hot key check
+- Fixed UX bug when editing text and selecting drop down.
+- Added hasHotKey flag
+- Fixed bug editing tags
+- Added read a URL through Burp.
+- Made global variables window resizeable and longer.
+- Fix: jwt tag
+- Added JSON tags
+- Added JSON_string_escape tag
-- Added AI features!
+- Added zlib compress tag
+- Updated submissions rules to remove maximum length limit

+## Version 2.0.12 (2025-02-13)

+### AI Features
-  - Learn from repeater!
-Hackvertor will attempt to learn the encoding from repeater requests and generate Python custom tags automatically.
+- **Learn from Repeater**: Hackvertor attempts to learn encoding patterns from Repeater requests and generates Python custom tags automatically
-  - Summarise custom code tags.
-When a custom tag is created Hackvertor will use AI to summarise what it does.
+- **Summarize Custom Code Tags**: When a custom tag is created, Hackvertor uses AI to summarize what it does
-  - AI custom tags.
-You can now use prompts in custom tags.
+- **AI Custom Tags**: You can now use prompts in custom tags
-  - Use AI to generate code.
-Hackvertor will generate a custom tag for you if you give it some input/output and instructions
+- **AI Code Generation**: Hackvertor generates custom tags from input/output examples and instructions

-**2.0.0 2025-01-08**
+## Version 2.0.0 (2025-01-08)

+### Improvements
 - Added tag execution key rehydrate button
 - Made HTTP request editor more compact
 - Added smart decode feature
-- Changed style of tags to `</@name>` instead `<@/name>` to help with autocompletion in future
+- Changed tag syntax from `<@/name>` to `</@name>` for better autocompletion support

-**1.8.10 2024-01-08**
+## Version 1.8.10 (2024-01-08)

+### New Features
 - Added new line and space tags
 - Added ean13 tag to the tag store
 - Allowed regex replace to use capture groups

-**1.8.9 2023-12-22**
+## Version 1.8.9 (2023-12-22)

+### Bug Fixes
-- Fixed #79 No contextual menu entries for requests in Proxy History and Sitemap
+- Fixed #79: No contextual menu entries for requests in Proxy History and Sitemap

-**1.8.8  2023-12-20**
+## Version 1.8.8 (2023-12-20)

+### New Features
 - Added remove output tag
-- Added load from json file
+- Added load from JSON file
-- Added save to json file
+- Added save to JSON file

-**1.8.6  2023-12-20**
+## Version 1.8.6 (2023-12-20)

+### Improvements
 - Added line numbers to custom tag editor

-**1.8.6  2023-12-19**
+## Version 1.8.6 (2023-12-19)

+### Major Feature
 - Added full support for JavaScript in custom tags

-**1.8.5  2023-12-18**
+## Version 1.8.5 (2023-12-18)

+### Bug Fixes
 - Fixed bug where hex default value for custom tag would be quoted

-**1.8.4  2023-11-1**
+## Version 1.8.4 (2023-11-01)

+### Improvements
-- Continued improvements on create tag window.
+- Continued improvements on create tag window

-**1.8.3  2023-11-1**
+## Version 1.8.3 (2023-11-01)

+### Improvements
 - Disabled install button when tag is installed
 - Started work on create new tag to make more room

-**1.8.2  2023-10-31**
+## Version 1.8.2 (2023-10-31)

+### Improvements
 - Fixed editing tags without producing duplicates
 - Added export to tag store

-**1.8.1  2023-10-30**
+## Version 1.8.1 (2023-10-30)

+### Bug Fixes
-- Fixed bug when installing a tag from the tag store with the same name.
+- Fixed bug when installing a tag from the tag store with the same name

-**1.8  2023-10-26**
+## Version 1.8 (2023-10-26)

+### Major Feature
-- Implemented tag store.
-Installable tags from Github.
+- Implemented Tag Store: Installable tags from GitHub

 # Installation